 Lorna LUMBERDALE, a socialite friend of Claire Houghton.

 Dean MACDONALD, the restless and well-travelled eldest child of Reg and Edie MacDonald.
 Not long after his family move to Number 96, Dean arrives to continue a clandestine affair with his sister, Marilyn.
-Relocating to Adelaide, his is briefly engaged to Liz Chalmers, but he sees through her schemes.
+Relocating to Adelaide, he is briefly engaged to Liz Chalmers, but he sees through her schemes and sends her packing.
 Marilyn joins Dean on an extended sojourn to Spain.
 Portrayed by Marty Rhone.

-Edith "Edie" MACDONALD, the scatterbrained, easily confused wife of Reg, she often feels inadequate to the task of being involved in her husband's civic duties.
-Edie, or "Mother" as she is called by her husband, has been known to rely on daytime TV soap operas (such as Natalie Faces Life), headache powders and even gin to get her through the day.
+Edith "Edie" MACDONALD, the scatterbrained, easily-confused wife of Reg, she often feels inadequate to the task of being involved in her husband's civic duties.
+Edie, or "Mother" as she is called by her husband, has been known to rely on daytime TV (soap operas such as Natalie Faces Life, and foreign language programs), headache powders and even gin to get her through the day.
+She has a collection of seven garden gnomes (her "little men") on the front balcony of Flat 5.
 Following her daughter Marilyn's departure to Spain, Edie takes in a string of boarders including Trixie O'Toole, Nigel Morgan, Liz Chalmers, Christina Vettare and Weppo Smith.
-Maggie Cameron gets her a job as a campaign manager for a Gay Liberation organisation.
+Maggie Cameron gets her a job as campaign manager for a Gay Liberation organisation.
 Alderman Mrs April Bullock helps her to defeat Clem Benson to a position on the local council and, later, Edie achieves unlikely success as a novelist.
 Portrayed by Wendy Blacklock.

 Marilyn MACDONALD BORDELLO, the adopted daughter of "Mummy and Daddy" MacDonald - and younger sister of Dean - Marilyn is a hopelessly naive romantic.
 Marilyn suffers through a procession of infatuations and failed love affairs, including liaisons with Dean, Garry Whittaker, Arnold Feather, Andy Marshall, Dudley Butterfield, Miles Cooper and even a lesbian bikie named Heather Potts.
 Her real father is Bill Sumner, who left her with the MacDonalds when she was just a baby.
 She and Michael Bartlett pretend to elope, a scam they carry off for several weeks.
-She has an extended holiday in Spain and marries an ill-fated bullfighter, Pepe Bordello (pronounced "BOR de low", but often mispronounced!).
+She has an extended holiday in Spain and marries an ill-fated bullfighter, Pepe Bordello (pronounced "BOR de low", but often mispronounced).
+Marilyn has the number of a Swiss bank account tattooed on her bottom.
 A seedy character named Manuel follows her back to Sydney, where she is romanced by both Chook Feather and Giovanni Lenzi.
 Several failed attempts are made to matchmate Marilyn with Harold Wilkinson.
 Broken-hearted, Marilyn turns briefly to a life of chastity as a postulant nun before meeting Sergio Lenzi.
 Portrayed by Frances Hargreaves.

 Reginald P. MACDONALD, the officious head of the MacDonald household and brother of Fay Chandler.
-Over the years, Reg (aka "Daddy") holds a number of positions in LG (Local Government) during his years of service at the TH (Town Hall), including terms as DTC (Deputy Town Clerk).
-He unwittingly attracts the attentions of April Bulloch, who plots to distance him from Edie by keeping her busy with social engagements.
+He moves his family from Blacktown into Flat 5 at Number 96.
+Over the years, Reg (aka "Daddy") holds a number of positions in LG (Local Government) during his years of service at the Paddington TH (Town Hall), including terms as DTC (Deputy Town Clerk) and ATC (Acting Town Clerk).
+He unwittingly attracts the attentions of both Maggie Cameron and Alderman Mrs April Bulloch, who plot to distance him from Edie by keeping her busy with various social engagements and civic duties.
+Reg becomes the TC on his birthday in 1976, after the retirement of his predecessor, Mr Duncan.
+For a time, Reg believes he has been nominated for a knighthood.
 Portrayed by Mike Dorsey.

 MADELAINE --> See Dorothy DUNLOP.